function2/cmdchatgpt/README.md

-# AI tools for terminal usage (ipython or shell).
+# my scripts for AI tools for terminal usage (ipython or shell).

+This repo contains my interface for AI tools.
 Features:

  - Syntax Highlighting for terminal output of conversations.
  - Storage of many conversations in a SQLite database.